hirosystems/docs/docs/build-apps/authentication.md

 const userSession = new UserSession({ appConfig });
 ```

-During authentication, permission scope for your app from a user is critical.
+During authentication, the permission scope for your app from a user is critical.

 Apps may request any of the following scopes: